web333wiki/web3-wiki/cards/Financial inclusion.md

 - **Digital Divide:** Lack of access to technology (smartphones, internet) can exclude many from digital financial services.
 - **Financial Literacy Gap:** Even with access, users need the skills to use services effectively and avoid risks.
 - **Regulatory Hurdles:** Regulations (e.g., strict KYC/AML) can sometimes inadvertently create barriers, though they are necessary for security.
-- **Risks of New Technologies:** While Web3 offers potential, it also comes with risks like volatility of cryptocurrencies, [[Smart Contract]] vulnerabilities in DeFi, and scams.
+- **Risks of New Technologies:** While Web3 offers potential, it also comes with risks like volatility of cryptocurrencies, [[Smart contract]] vulnerabilities in DeFi, and scams.
 Ensuring consumer protection is crucial.
 - **Sustainability of Business Models:** Finding viable business models to serve low-income populations can be challenging for providers.

 ## Related Concepts